How Does Shopify Make Money? Shopify Business Model In A Nutshell

 Users can customize their online store beyond the available themes and tools on Shopify.
 The platform offers a range of customization options and supports third-party integrations, allowing users to personalize their store to suit their unique brand and business needs.

-See also How Does Uber Make Money?
-Uber Business Model Analysis
+See also How Does Dubsmash Make Money?
+The Dubsmash Business Model In A Nutshell

 What Additional Services Does Shopify Offer to Complement Its E-Commerce Platform?